SceneAdapt: Scene-aware Adaptation of Human Motion Diffusion: Method

-To ensure that scene information is used only where necessary, we mask activations as follows: (i) the text token $h^1$ and (ii) padded frames, leaving scene conditioning active only for motion latents that require scene awareness.
+To ensure that scene information is used only where necessary, we mask activations as follows: (i) \textbf{the text token $h^1$} and (ii) padded frames, leaving scene conditioning active only for motion latents that require scene-awareness.

-\textbf{Training.} We keep the MDM and CaKey layers frozen, and train the additional cross-attention layers along with our voxel ViT on the motion inbetweening objective using 3D scene as inputs.
+\paragraph{\textbf{Training.}} We keep the MDM and CaKey layers frozen, and train the additional cross-attention layers along with our voxel ViT on the motion inbetweening objective using 3D scenes as inputs.
 A key challenge at this stage is that, unlike the previous stage where only keyframes are modulated, the cross-attention layers broadly affect the motion latent space, leading to a decline in the model’s original text-to-motion performance.
-To mitigate this issue, we utilize the text-motion paired dataset used during pretraining for prior preservation~\citep{dreambooth, loramdm}, by adding Eq.~\ref{equation:diffusion_loss}.
-As text-motion paired dataset do not provide 3D scenes, we introduce a learnable null embedding $\varnothing_{scene}$ for the prior loss, while dropping 10$\%$ of text inputs for classifier free guidance.
+To mitigate this issue, we utilize the text-motion paired dataset used during pretraining for prior preservation~\cite{dreambooth, loramdm}, by adding Eq.~\ref{equation:diffusion_loss}.
+As text-motion paired datasets do not provide 3D scenes, we introduce a learnable null embedding $\varnothing_{scene}$ for the \textbf{prior loss}, while dropping 10$\%$ of text inputs for classifier-free guidance.
 We also apply $\varnothing_{scene}$ for 10$\%$ of the scene features in the scene-motion pairs.